MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Verify that there are blocked file activities.
     1. If there is an activity, expand the activity drawer by clicking on the activity
     1. On the activity drawer's **General** tab, click the matched policies link, to verify the policy you enforced is present.
-    1. If you do not see your policy, see [Creating access and session policies](#creating-access-and-session-policies).
+    1. If you don't see your policy, see [Creating access and session policies](#creating-access-and-session-policies).
     1. If you see **Access blocked/allowed due to Default Behavior**, this indicates that the system was down and the default behavior was applied.
         1. To change the default behavior, in Defender for Cloud Apps, in the menu bar, click the settings cog and select **Settings**.
 Then under **Conditional Access App Control**, select **Default Behavior**, and set the default behavior to **Allow** or **Block** access.
         1. Go to `https://status.cloudappsecurity.com/` and monitor notifications about system downtime.
 1. If you still not able to see blocked activity, open a [support ticket](support-and-ts.md).

-### Downloads are not being protected
+### Downloads aren't being protected

 As an end user, downloading sensitive data on an unmanaged device might be necessary.
 In these scenarios, you can protect documents with Microsoft Information Protection.
 If the end user was not able to successfully encrypt the document, use the following steps to investigate the issue.